CAREamics/careamics.github.io/docs/index.md

 PyTorch Lightning as a back-end.
 In addition, we provide extensive documentation and tutorials on how to best apply these methods in a scientific context.

+!!! warning "Work in progress"
+    These pages are still under construction.

 ## Getting Started
 <div class="md-container secondary-section">
     <div class="g">